 What are the benefits of personal productivity?

 First and foremost, personal productivity is about maximizing the outcome of the assets one has, with time being the most valuable of them.
 Why is that?
 Because there is no way to get it back, manage to have it more, or save for the future.
-From this point of view, the benefits of being productive on a personal level include:
+From this perspective, the benefits of being productive on a personal level include:

-- More time to allocate – if the productivity is about delivering more stuff in a shorter time, there is more time left for things that used to be cut off – sleeping, meetings with friends, working out, or basically whatever one wills to do with his or her free time.
+• More time to allocate – if the productivity is about delivering more stuff in a shorter time, there is more time left for things that used to be cut off.
+Sleeping, meetings with friends, working out, or basically, whatever one wills to do with his or her spare time.
+Tip: Time blocking and task management apps help you optimize your productivity and structure your workday effectively.

-- More things done – the greatest disappointment of being a grown-up is the constatation that works to do never ends.
+• More things done – the greatest disappointment of being a grown-up is the constatation that tasks to do never end.
 On the other hand, though, doing things faster and more efficiently enables one to get better effects – bigger paycheck, chores are done – you name it.
+Personal productivity examples include cleaning the garage, writing a blog post, or completing tasks using a digital to-do list.

-- Reduced stress – the relationship between stress and productivity is, according to the International Journal of Environmental Research and Public Health, pretty straightforward – the higher the stress is, the lower is the productivity.
+• Reduced stress – the relationship between stress and productivity is, according to the International Journal of Environmental Research and Public Health, pretty straightforward – the higher the stress is, the lower is the productivity.
 In this cursed circle, the things that remain undone create pressure that makes delivering them even harder.
 On the other hand, delivering results reduces the stress level and makes working faster and more efficiently easier.
 So being productive makes one less stressed, and in the end – healthier and more productive.
+Turn off notifications and set blocks of time when energy is at its highest to stay focused and avoid burnout.

 How to increase personal productivity

-Building and maintaining personal productivity can be compared to staying fit – beginnings are hard, yet there are immediate effects that can be amazing, especially for a non-productive person before.
-Yet there is no “finish” in this run.
+Building and maintaining personal productivity can be compared to staying fit – beginnings are hard, yet there are immediate effects that can be wonderful, especially for a non-productive person before.
+Yet, there is no “finish” in this run.
 One needs to constantly keep an eye on the process.
-But essential tips for being productive include:
+However, essential tips for being productive include: use personal productivity tips and time management techniques to stay consistent.

 Have a right tool stack

 And “right” is “right for you”.
 There are dozens of task managing solutions, tools supporting multiple productivity-boosting heuristics, and other digital ways of delivering better results.
-Also, there are notebooks, Kanban offline boards, whiteboards… – the list has no end in fact.
+Moreover, there are notebooks, Kanban offline boards, whiteboards… — the list has no end in fact.
+Finding the right productivity tools allows you to focus on what matters most.

 If one feels better with pen-and-paper lists, it is cool.
 Equally cool as building a to-do list every day in the email and sending it to the own mailbox.